mbretschn/sabei/README.md

 9 166 29 261 162 0
 ```

-.gt.txt (i tried also without a blank between the numbers
+.gt.txt (i tried also without a blank between the numbers)
 ```
 0 9
 ```

-I had no success building traineddata which can recognize the image shown above.
-I wonder, if it is even possible to create traineddata for the given images.

 In the following the output of `make training`